SteveBarnett/Remixing/_thinking/keep-going-omb-session.md

 ### Airplane mode can be a way of life

 > (Talking about airplane mode in the air) <del>But</del> why not replicate the experience on the ground?
-You don't need to be on a plane to practice airplane mode: <del>pop in some cheap earplugs and</del> switch your phone <del>or tablet</del> to airplane mode, and you can transform any mundane commute or stretch of captive time into an opportunity to reconnect with yourself and your work.
+You don't need to be on a plane to practice airplane mode: <del>pop in some cheap earplugs and</del> switch your phone <del>or tablet</del> to airplane mode, and you can transform any mundane commute or stretch of captive time into an opportunity to reconnect with yourself <del>and your work</del>.

 > "Almost everything will work again if you unplug it for a few minutes–including you."
 {: .alt}